eForms Logo

-A Delaware non-compete agreement restricts the right of an individual to practice in a specific field.
-The agreement should clearly define the scope of which the individual is prohibited.
-This should include outlining the business types, geographical location, and time period.
-Broad non-competes that cover areas outside the State of Delaware may not be legally enforceable.
+A Delaware non-compete agreement restricts an individual's right to practice in a specific field.
+The agreement should clearly define the scope of the prohibition, including outlining the business types, geographical location, and time period.
+Broad non-competes that cover areas outside the Delaware may not be legally enforceable.

 Legally Enforceable?